The Query Complexity of Local Search and Brouwer in Rounds: Local Search

 \subsubsection{Lower bound overview for local search in constant rounds.}

-To show lower bounds, we apply Yao's minimax theorem~\cite{Yao77}: first we provide a hard distribution of inputs, then show that no \emph{deterministic} algorithm could achieve accuracy larger than some constant on this distribution.

-The hard distribution will be given by a \textit{staircase} construction~\cite{vavasis1993black,hirsch1989exponential}.
+To show randomized lower bounds, we apply Yao's minimax theorem~(\cite{Yao77}): first we provide a hard distribution of inputs, then show that no \emph{deterministic} algorithm could achieve accuracy larger than some constant on this distribution.
+The hard distribution will be given by a \textit{staircase} construction (\cite{vavasis1993black,hirsch1989exponential}).
 A {staircase} will be a random path with the property that the unique local optimum is {hidden} at the end of the path.
-We present a sketch here; see Appendix~\ref{sec:LS.ConstLB} for the complete calculations.
+We present a sketch here, while the complete calculations can be found in Appendix~\ref{sec:LS.ConstLB}.

-An example of a staircase is given in Figure~\ref{fig:staircases_local}; it consists of the black and red vertices.
+Figure~\ref{fig:staircases_local} shows an example of a staircase, which consists of the black and red vertices.
 The bottom left black vertex is the starting point of the staircase and the value of the function there is set to zero.
-Then the value decreases by one with each step along the path, like going down the stairs.
+Then the value decreases by one with each step along the staircase, like going down the stairs.
 The value of the function at any point outside the {staircase} is equal to the distance to the entrance of the staircase.

 Intuitively, the algorithm cannot find much useful structural information of the input and thus has no advantage over a path following algorithm.
-The staircase construction can be embedded in two different tasks: finding a local minimum of a function~\cite{aldous1983minimization,aaronson2006lower,sun2009quantum,zhang2009tight,hubavcek2017hardness} and computing a Brouwer fixed-point~\cite{chen2007paths,hirsch1989exponential}.
+The staircase construction can be embedded in two different tasks: finding a local minimum of a function (\cite{aldous1983minimization,aaronson2006lower,sun2009quantum,zhang2009tight,hubavcek2017hardness}) and computing a Brouwer fixed-point (\cite{chen2007paths,hirsch1989exponential}).

 The most challenging part is rigorously proving that such intuition is correct.
+The lower bound proof from \cite{aldous1983minimization} for the hypercube $\{0,1 \}^n$ has complex probability analysis on the random walk and relies on the structural property of hypercube $\{0,1 \}^n$.

-Our main technical innovation is a new technique to incorporate the round limit into the randomized lower bounds, as we were not able to obtain a lower bound for rounds using the methods previously mentioned.
-This could also serve as a simpler alternative method of the classical relational adversarial method\cite{aaronson2006lower} in the fully adaptive setting.
+All other works on the randomized lower bound of local search are based on Aaronson's relational adversarial method (\cite{aaronson2006lower}).
+However, we found it's inherently difficult to consider multiple queries in one round in the framework of relational adversarial method.
+Therefore, our main technical innovation is a new technique to incorporate the round limit into the randomized lower bounds.
+This could also serve as a simpler alternative method of the classical relational adversarial method (\cite{aaronson2006lower}) in the fully adaptive setting.